 Safe and Inclusive Fieldwork

-The National Science Foundation (NSF) requires plans for safe & inclusive off-campus and off-site research, effective January 30, 2023.
+The National Science Foundation (NSF) requires plans for safe & inclusive off-campus and off-site research.
 A written plan is required per the National Science Foundation’s (NSF) Proposal & Award Policies & Procedures Guide (PAPPG) 23-1 for NSF-funded research; see NSF PAPPG (2023)

 The plan must describe how the following types of behavior will be addressed: